huggingface/blog/hf-bitsandbytes-integration.md

 ## Scaling up on other modalities

 For now very large models are mainly language models.
 Very large vision, audio and multi-modal models might become more accessible in the next few years therefore leveraging this method on these models might be an interesting thing to do for better accessibility.

+## Blog credits

+Huge thanks to the following who contributed to improve the readability of the article (listed in alphabetical order):
+Stas Bekman